 The Bibbulmun Track is one of WA's Top Trails.
 Discover more trails at www.trailswa.com.au

 The Parks and Wildlife Service at the Department of Biodiversity, Conservation and Attractions (DBCA) manages 29 million hectares of WA's parks and reserves and is the largest provider of outdoor recreational opportunities in the state.

-Whilst DEC acts as land Manager of the Track, the Bibbulmun Track Foundation is recognised as the primary focal point for community-based support and involvement, and has primary responsibility for promoting the Track to potential walkers and maintaining the Track through the Newmont Boddington Gold “Eyes on the Ground” volunteer maintenance program.
-The relationship and key roles of the Foundation and DEC are outlined in a ‘Memorandum of Understanding’.
+Whilst DPAW acts as land Manager of the Track, the Bibbulmun Track Foundation is recognised as the primary focal point for community-based support and involvement, and has primary responsibility for promoting the Track to potential walkers and maintaining the Track through the Newmont Boddington Gold “Eyes on the Ground” volunteer maintenance program.
+The relationship and key roles of the Foundation and DPAW are outlined in a ‘Memorandum of Understanding’.